 Perhaps the coolest feature is that your first bag is checked for free for you and up to eight others on your travel reservation, a $225 value round trip every time!
 There is a $99 annual fee, waived for all first year cardholders.

 Those sign-up offers are tempting, but the best way to keep earning free flights over time is to sign up for a credit card that offers great miles for everyday spending.
 When you find a credit card that offers good mileage bonuses, use it for your everyday spending, pay it off, and reap the rewards for free flights.
 If you do plan to use a credit card for your everyday spending like I do, I have a couple of great options for you to consider:

-The current sign-up bonus for new cardholders is 100,000 bonus Avios after spending $5,000 in the first three months.
-Plus earn a Travel Together Ticket after you spend $30,000 total on purchases within your first year of account opening.
-For regular spending, you’ll get 5 Avios points for every dollar you spend with British Airways, 3 Avios points per dollar spent on hotel accommodations when purchased directly with the hotel in the first 12 months of account opening, and 1 point for everything else.
+The current sign-up bonus for new cardholders is 100,000 bonus Avios; earn 75,000 Avios after spending $5,000 on purchases in the first three months.
+Plus earn an additional 25,000 Avios after you spend $20,000 total on purchases within your first 12 months of account opening.
+For regular spending, you’ll get 3 Avios points per dollar spent with British Airways, Aer Lingus, Iberia, and LEVEL, 2 Avios points per dollar spent on hotel accommodations when purchased directly with the hotel, and 1 point for everything else.

 As an added bonus, every year you spend $30,000 or more, you'll earn a Travel Together Ticket, good for up to 2 years!

 The Platinum Card® from American Express